junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Introduced in Senate
 - 2017-05-25 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-02-14 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-504.
+- 2018-03-08 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-04-11 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-226.
+- 2018-04-11 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-226.
+- 2018-04-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 374.